Coronavirus Act 2020: everything you need to know

 Anyone who is not considered fit to practise will not be allowed to do so.

-But the legislation allows the government to restrict, or stop, gatherings and events during a coronavirus outbreak period.
+The legislation allows the government to restrict, or stop, gatherings and events during a coronavirus outbreak period.
 This would also include closing premises.
 These restrictions will only be put in place on the advice medical professionals.

 How will the emergency legislation affect inquests?